adriza163/ChickenDetectionSystem/README.md

 ## Dataset Used
-- Dataset: “Chicken Detection and Tracking 2” by Mohamed Traore (from Roboflow).
+- Dataset: “Chicken Detection and Tracking 2” by Mohamed Traore (from Roboflow). chicken-detection-and-tracking-z0ohf
-- Focus: dataset for chicken.
+- Dataset: "Turkey"
+  turkey-l1qnd-hqaou roboflow

 ## Implementation Process
 1. Dataset and Model Preparation
 2. Implementation of Detection with Augmented Bounding
 3. Input Image and Live Camera Testing
-4. Integration into Android
+4. Integration into Website

 ## Closing
 **Thank You!